AlexJey/Slither.io-bot/.github/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* Ask any question on [Gitter](https://gitter.im/ErmiyaEskandary/Slither.io-bot).
+* Ask any question on [Gitter](https://gitter.im/AlexJey/Slither.io-bot).

 Slither.io bot is a volunteer effort and is a collaborative and fun project.
-We encourage you to pitch in and [join the team](https://gitter.im/ErmiyaEskandary/Slither.io-bot)!
+We encourage you to pitch in and [join the team](https://gitter.im/AlexJey/Slither.io-bot)!

 Thanks!

-ErmiyaEskandary, FliiFe and other contributers...
+AlexJey Channel, WordStd and other contributers...